xytuang/database/README.txt

 persistence to disk.
 Learned about file i/o in cpp.

 23 May 2024:
-I have decided to migrate everything to c.
-You can still find the old cpp files in the folder called "old".
+I have decided to work on a c version of the project alongside c++ to see the differences between each language.
+The cpp files were thus rewritten.
+Starting over again for persistence to disk.